, name

 • Posted on

-It’s also not as quiet as most people expect.
+It’s also not as quiet as people expect.

-Between spring break travel, events in Pigeon Forge, and improving weather, April has become a busy time in waves.
-You can have a calm morning in the park and hit traffic later in the day if you’re not paying attention.
+Spring break, better weather, and a few big events bring traffic in waves.
+You can have a calm morning in the park and still hit a busy Parkway later if you’re not paying attention.

 What Works Best